Sierra Leone (1961–1971): An independent nation led by Sir Milton Margai

 On 27 April 1961, Milton Margai led Sierra Leone to independence from the United Kingdom.
 Thousands of Sierra Leoneans across the nation took to the streets to celebrate their independence.
-The nation held its first general elections on 27 May 1962, and Margai was elected Sierra Leone's first prime minister by a landslide.
-Milton Margai's political party, the Sierra Leone People's Party (SLPP), won by large margins in the nation's first general election under universal adult suffrage in May 1962.
+The nation held its first general elections on 27 May 1962, and Sir Milton Margai was elected Sierra Leone's first prime minister by a landslide.
+Milton Margai's political party, the Sierra Leone People's Party (SLPP), won by large margins in the nation's first general election under universal adult suffrage in May 1962 under universal adult franchise.
+The All People's Congress (APC) emerged as the most organised opposition.

 An important aspect of Margai's character was his self-effacement.
 He was neither corrupt nor did he make a lavish display of his power or status.
 Sir Milton's government was based on the rule of law and the notion of separation of powers, with multiparty political institutions and fairly viable representative structures.
 Margai used his conservative ideology to lead Sierra Leone without much strife.
 He appointed government officials with a clear eye to satisfy various ethnic groups.
 Margai successfully built coalitions from in the 1950s to attain independence without bloodshed.
 With his genteel nature, Margai employed a brokerage style of politics by sharing political power between political groups and the paramount chiefs in the provinces.

+In March 1964, Njala University opened.